zjhou/Gblog/README.md

 Deployed To [Vercel](https://vercel.com/).

 ### Description
-Publish articles to my sites by sending a email with 'post' label to myself.
+Publish articles to my sites by sending a email to myself and label it with 'post'.

 ### Status
 Developing & Not ready for using.